Programming in C++

 Group 8: Wed 15:40 SW2

-The exam tests take place in a computer lab (S[UW][12] or N8/11).
+The exams take place in a computer lab (S[UW][12] or N8/11).
 To ensure equal environment, students must use only the computers of the lab, either in Windows or in Linux mode.
 The use of notebooks (or other computing devices not installed in the lab) is not allowed during the credit/exam tests.
 Students shall not use any resource other than the compiler, debugger, editor and/or IDE installed at the lab and the language reference manuals at cppreference.com or cplusplus.com.
 Before attempting an exam, make sure that you are familiar with the development environment at the lab computers.

 Each student must work independently.